Browns' Garrett: Crash a 'wake-up' call, grateful to survive

 “But that’s just a decision we’ll make closer to game time.”

-The Ohio State Highway Patrol said the 26-year-old Garrett was traveling at an “unsafe speed” when he went off the road, veered into a ditch and hit a fire hydrant before rolling his car several times.
+The Ohio State Highway Patrol said the 26-year-old Garrett was traveling at an “unsafe speed” when his 2021 Porsche Turbo S went off the road, veered into a ditch and hit a fire hydrant before rolling several times.

 “That was a big sigh of relief for me because I was the one who put us in danger,” Garrett said.
 “So it was very calming for me to know that they were OK.”

-Garrett told officers he thought was going 65 mph in a 45 mph zone before going off the hilly road near his home.
+Garrett told officers he thought was going 65 mph in a 45 mph zone before going off the hilly road near his home in Wadsworth, Ohio.
 Drugs and alcohol are not suspected, the highway patrol said in its post-crash report.

-The accident destroyed Garrett’s car and him along with many of his teammates shaken.
+The accident destroyed Garrett’s car and left him along with many of his teammates shaken.

 “I think emotionally I’m pretty grounded with everything, I’ve put it behind me,” Garrett said.
 “Physically I’m still dealing with some of the injuries that came along with it, but it’s really just a blur, it all happened pretty fast.